 The wet chemical inside the extinguisher is highly effective on burning oil.
 It will quickly extinguish the flames and cool the oil.It reacts like a soap solution, sealing the surface of burnt oil and thus preventing the fire re-igniting through suffocation.

 Wet chemical fire extinguishers can extinguish deep fat fryer fires, the spray produced is gentle but very effective.
 It is safe to use because it reduces the risk of hot fat or oil splashing onto you while you are using the extinguisher.

-It is advisable for users to keep a Co2 extinguisher and fire blanket in the same area.
+It is advisable for users to keep a CO2 extinguisher and a fire blanket in the same area.